secretstartups/handbook/people-group/offboarding/index.html.md

 _"Thanks for joining the call, [team member name].
 Unfortunately, the reason I wanted to speak with you is because we have decided that we have to let you go and end your employment / contract with GitLab because of xyz."_

-1. ***PBP***: As soon as the conversation begins, the PBP will ping the team members in the confidential `#offboardings` Slack channel with the name of the team member to immediately start the offboarding process.
+1. ***TMR***: As soon as the conversation begins, the TMR will ping the team members in the confidential `#offboardings` Slack channel with the name of the team member to immediately start the offboarding process.
 1. ***People Operations Specialist***:The assigned People Specialist send out the Offboarding Informational Email according to the appropriate template.
 Current templates include [USA](https://gitlab.com/gitlab-com/people-group/General/-/blob/master/.gitlab/email_templates/Offboarding_Involuntary_USA.md),[Canada](https://gitlab.com/gitlab-com/people-group/General/-/blob/master/.gitlab/email_templates/Offboarding_Involuntary_Canada.md) and[Other countries](https://gitlab.com/gitlab-com/people-group/General/-/blob/master/.gitlab/email_templates/Offboarding_Involuntary_Other_countries.md)
-1. ***Manager***: Hand the call over to the PBP to continue.
+1. ***Manager***: Hand the call over to the TMR to continue.
-1. ***PBP***: The PBP will also make it clear that the decision is final, but also will genuinely listen to the team member's side of the story since there may be useful lessons in what they say for the rest of the team e.g. regarding hiring and vetting practices.
+1. ***TMR***: The TMR will also make it clear that the decision is final, but also will genuinely listen to the team member's side of the story since there may be useful lessons in what they say for the rest of the team e.g. regarding hiring and vetting practices.
-1. ***PBP***: Make sure to communicate the [practical points](#offboarding-points) from the offboarding memo outlined below.
+1. ***TMR***: Make sure to communicate the [practical points](#offboarding-points) from the offboarding memo outlined below.
-1. ***PBP***: Once the conversation is complete, the PBP will stage the severance document in HelloSign for review and signatures.
+1. ***TMR***: Once the conversation is complete, the TMR will stage the severance document in HelloSign for review and signatures.

 ## Offboarding Workflow
 This section will define key terms in offboarding workflow google form.